wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 To purchase additional app licenses

 1. Sign in to Microsoft Store for Education.
-1. Click **Manage**, and then choose **Apps & software**.
+1. Select **Manage**, and then choose **Apps & software**.
-1. From **Apps & software**, click an app.
+1. From **Apps & software**, Select an app.
-1. On the app page, click **Buy more** for additional licenses, or click **Assign users** to manage your current licenses.
+1. On the app page, Select **Buy more** for additional licenses, or Select **Assign users** to manage your current licenses.

 You'll have a summary of current license availability.

 #### Download offline-licensed app

-Offline licensing is a new feature in Windows 10 and allows apps to be deployed to devices that are not connected to the Internet.
-This means organizations can deploy apps when users or devices do not have connectivity to the Store.
+Offline licensing is a new feature in Windows 10 and allows apps to be deployed to devices that aren't connected to the Internet.
+This means organizations can deploy apps when users or devices don't have connectivity to the Store.

 You can download offline-licensed apps from your inventory.
 You'll need to download these items: